google/codeworld/web/help/GuideUnit1.md

     The coordinate plane is a picture that your computer knows about in CodeWorld.

-To make your own coordinate plane, use this code.
+    To make your own coordinate plane, use this code:

     ~~~~~ . clickable
     program = drawingOf(coordinatePlane)